-Frankfort’s golf and community club has been renamed The Golf Preserve at Frankfort.
+Frankfort’s golf and community club has been renamed The Frankfort Commons.
 Established in 1926, this beautiful 18-hole classic and traditional course features small, well-manicured greens accented by white sand bunkers.
-The Golf Preserve is a full service golf course open to all golfers.
-Complete with a practice range, putting and chipping greens, a fully-stocked golf shop, the Golf Preserve offers instruction, club fitting and club repair.
+The Frankfort Commons is a full service golf course open to all golfers.
+Complete with a practice range, putting and chipping greens, a fully-stocked golf shop, the Frankfort Commons offers instruction, club fitting and club repair.
 The newly renovated banquet facility, Arborwood, is the perfect location for wedding receptions, reunions and social gatherings of all types.

 Started as a Girl Scout camp in 1941 through the generosity of the George C. Cullom family, in 1947, the Girls Scouts invited the Boy Scouts to join them in operating the Camp.
 Offering camping, facility rental, Eagle Scout Disc Golf Course, Prairie Glass Observatory, hiking and a large playground, Camp Collum is the place to be for all of your outdoor activities!

 Summer 2012 marks this Frankfort landmark’s 44th season of entertaining residents and visitors alike.
 Theater lovers can enjoy nine exciting weeks of live professional shows presented Wednesday – Saturday at 8:00 p.m. and every Sunday at 2:00 p.m.

 Located on the second floor of Old Stoney at 301 East Clinton Street, this local attraction offers tours, genealogy research, artifact preservation, a gift shop and plenty of research opportunities for students and those interested in learning more about Clinton County history.